 [Guardian Watchmen] are our eyes and ears.
 They report back to the community, and get their mandate from the community.
 Their job is to make sure that our territories are protected.

-During the Network’s early years, member Nations conducted Guardian Watchmen activities through a patchwork of funding sources—like BC Parks, the Department of Fisheries and Oceans, the Sierra Club BC, The Nature Conservancy (now TNC Canada), the Rainforest Solutions Project—and volunteer effort.
+During the Network’s early years, member Nations conducted Guardian Watchmen activities through a patchwork of funding sources—like BC Parks, the Department of Fisheries and Oceans, the Sierra Club BC, Nature United (formerly TNC Canada), the Rainforest Solutions Project—and volunteer effort.
 But that changed in 2009, when Coastal First Nations accessed a stable source of funding through Coast Funds’ conservation endowment.
 It also secured more than $1.3 million of investment from Coast Funds into Coastal First Nations efforts to develop a model for First Nations stewardship departments, to develop community-based Guardian Watchman programs on a regionally integrated basis, and to support establishment of integrated stewardship offices in each member Nation–a key element of which supported the crucial early phase that helped establish the Coastal Stewardship Network.

 “That was a pretty radical change,” remembers Hutton, who was hired as the Network’s first coordinator.
 Finally, Guardian Watchmen got uniforms, flags, and logos to display on trucks and boats to announce their presence and ensure resource users understand the legitimacy of their work.
 Essential groundwork on governance development, funding strategies, communications, and strategic planning could get done.
 A short documentary was produced to raise awareness and interest in the work of Coastal Guardian Watchmen.